kyxap1/starred/README.md

 ## Shell

-- [do-stack-template](https://github.com/barajasfab/do-stack-template) - Terraform files which can be used in addition to Ansible roles to deploy on DigitalOcean
 - [bats](https://github.com/sstephenson/bats) - Bash Automated Testing System
 - [dockerfile-terraform](https://github.com/unifio/dockerfile-terraform) - Dockerfile for creation of a HashiCorp Terraform container
 - [terrafirm](https://github.com/GuitarrasDeAmor/terrafirm) - A project proposing best practices for Terraform